Hiking and Backpacking Boots

 Note from Michael Lanza of The Big Outside: David Gordon is the manager of the 200-mile Ridge to Rivers trail system in Boise, Idaho, an experienced backpacker and hiker, and a friend with whom I’ve backpacked, backcountry skied, and mountain biked for years.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the men’s or women’s Oboz Bridger Mid Waterproof boots at backcountry.com, Moosejaw.com, or rei.com, or the men’s or women’s Oboz Bridger Low Waterproof shoes at Moosejaw.com or rei.com.
+BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the men’s or women’s Oboz Bridger Mid Waterproof boots at backcountry.com or Moosejaw.com, or the men’s or women’s Oboz Bridger Low Waterproof shoes at backcountry.com or Moosejaw.com.

 Was this review helpful?
 If so, would you like to support my work by clicking here to leave a tip for The Big Outside?
 Thank you.